Decemebr 15, 2015

 Oswego Township Highway Boss Off The Hook For Phoning It In From Florida

-Long-time Kendall County activist and watchdog Todd Milliron has tossed his hat in the ring for one of the two District 1 positions up for election on the Kendall County Board in the March 15, 2016 Republican Primary.
+Long-time Kendall County activist and watchdog Todd Milliron has tossed his hat in the ring for one of the three District 1 positions up for election on the Kendall County Board in the March 20, 2018 Republican Primary.

 Milliron also is trying to get the word out to Kendall County residents that, according to a state law which became effective at the beginning of 2011, members of the public have a right to speak at any government meeting.
 Previously, people who wanted to speak at County Board meetings had to request permission the Thursday before the meeting, and be put on the agenda, or they were only allowed a very limited time to speak, if at all.
 The County Board does now designate an agenda slot for public comment for all county meetings, and occasionally allows people to get answers to their questions during that designated Citizen Comment time.